-- 3 out of 4 parents do not properly use child restraints in the car.
+Did you know that three out of four parents do not properly use child restraints in the car?

 Motor vehicle crashes are the leading cause of death of children 4 years and older.
 Child restraint systems can make a big difference — but only if we use them, and use them properly.

 In March of 2011, the American Academy of Pediatrics issued new advice to help parents keep their children safe in cars.
 The changes are based on solid evidence for how best to use child restraint systems.
 Here are the five recommendations.

 - All infants and toddlers should ride in a rear-facing car safety seat until they are 2 years of age or until they reach the highest weight or height allowed by the maker of the car seat.

 This is going to be a change for families that have turned a child around when she is 12 months old.
 Research shows that it is safer to keep a child facing backwards, unless she is too big for a rear-facing seat.

 - All children 2 years or older, or those younger than 2 years who have outgrown the rear-facing weight or height limit for their car seats, should use a forward-facing car seat with a harness until they have reached the highest weight allowed by the maker of the car seat.

 Once kids get to be preschoolers it can be tempting to take them out of the car seat.
 Many families — and kids — think a car seat is for babies.
 But it isn't.
 It is the safest place for a young child to sit in a car.

 - All children whose weight or height is above the forward-facing car seat limit should use a belt-positioning booster seat until the vehicle lap-and-shoulder seat belt fits properly — typically when they are 4 feet 9 inches tall and are between 8 and 12 years of age.